GerlechJen/Amazon-Vine-Analysis/README.md

 ![image3](https://github.com/GerlechJen/Amazon_Vine_Analysis/blob/main/Images/non%20vine%20data%20frame%20.png)

-The total number of reviews for the Vine and non-Vine programs were found next.
+The total number of reviews for the Vine and non Vine programs were found next.
 Both counts are shown below:

 ![image4](https://github.com/GerlechJen/Amazon_Vine_Analysis/blob/main/Images/Vine%20count.png)

 ![image5](https://github.com/GerlechJen/Amazon_Vine_Analysis/blob/main/Images/non%20Vine%20count.png)

-* From the above tables we can see that there were 607 Vine reviews and 50,522 non-Vine reviews.
+* From the above tables we can see that there were 607 Vine reviews and 50,522 non Vine reviews.

 Next I found the number of 5-star reviews for both paid and unpaid reviews.
 The results are shown below: